Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 3. Reducing Inflammation and Detoxification

 Chronic inflammation and exposure to toxins, such as heavy metals, can contribute to neuropathy.
-Products designed to help the body detoxify and reduce inflammation can play a vital role in nerve repair.
+Addressing inflammation directly can play a vital role in nerve repair and recovery.

 - Hydration: Drinking plenty of water helps flush toxins from the system.